jspaaks/2022-ieee/README.md

 git push origin main
 ```

-or by using GitHub's interface:
+Or by using GitHub's interface:

 1. Click button "Add File" > "Create new file";
 1. Name the file `.howfairis.yml` (it has to be exactly that, including the leading dot)
 1. Then copy-paste the contents from your terminal into it;
 1. When you're ready, click the green button "Commit to new file" at the bottom.

-&#9733; Now all that's left to do is to verify that it gets picked up when we re-run howfairis without the `-u` parameter:
+&#9733; Now all that's left to do is to verify that the configuration gets picked up when we re-run `howfairis` without the `-u` parameter:

 ```shell
 howfairis https://github.com/jspaaks/ieee-test-repo